 For example, consider a client completing a write at time point 1 (t1).
 A client issuing a read at t2 (for t2 > t1) should receive a value at least as recent as the previous write, completed at t1.
-However, the read might actually complete only by t3.
-Linearizability guarantees the read returns the most current value.
-Without linearizability guarantee, the returned value, current at t2 when the read began, might be “stale” by t3 because a concurrent write might happen between t2 and t3.
+However, the read might actually complete only by t3, and the returned value, current at t2 when the read began, might be “stale” by t3.

 etcd does not ensure linearizability for watch operations.
 Users are expected to verify the revision of watch responses to ensure correct ordering.

 etcd ensures linearizability for all other operations by default.
 Linearizability comes with a cost, however, because linearized requests must go through the Raft consensus process.
 To obtain lower latencies and higher throughput for read requests, clients can configure a request’s consistency mode to

 serializable, which may access stale data with respect to quorum, but removes the performance penalty of linearized accesses’ reliance on live consensus.